It’s a little early to tell just yet, but here are some likely outcomes.

 Option 1: As of the writing of this article, a temporary health insurance plan can last a maximum of three months, but that may soon change.
 Our President signed an executive order about 2 months ago that will extend these plans for up to one full year.
 Since the ACA is still technically in force, this would allow anyone on a short term medical policy to carry that coverage to open enrollment next season and hop onto an ACA compliant policy.

-If you develop a serious medical condition while on the short term medical plan, you can generally not renew them once the coverage expires.
+If you develop a serious medical condition or end up with a catastrophic injury while on the short term medical plan, you can generally not renew them once the coverage expires.
 However, if the policy can extend to the next season of open enrollment, you can join an Obamacare policy which has no pre-existing condition limitations and have continuous coverage throughout the illness.

 Option 2: There has been a lot of talk about association plans, but what are they?
 These policies would allow the “self-employed” to either band together under a common theme (such as a Realtor Association) or to join and existing association that offers health insurance coverage to its members.
 It’s a little early yet to tell if these plans will allow for the coverage of pre-existing conditions and whether there will be medical underwriting, but odds are this is how the dice will roll out.